MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-contract-line.md

 ### Update a project task as chargeable or non-chargeable

-A project task can be chargeable or non-chargeable on a specific contract line which makes the following setup possible:
+A project task can be chargeable or non-chargeable on a specific contract line, which makes the following setup possible:

 If a project-based contract line includes **Time** and a certain task, **T1** is associated to it as chargeable.
 If there is a second contract line that includes **Expense**, you can associate the T1 task on the contract line as non-chargeable.
 The result is that all of the time recorded on the task is chargeable and all expenses are non-chargeable.